 Without a doubt, 2020 was a year of unprecedented retail reckoning.
 While many businesses were forced to temporarily or permanently close shop, there were some who found opportunities within the challenges of the year’s circumstances.
-The most successful retailers and brands of 2020 were those who invested well ahead to build resilience, focusing on securing the infrastructure and culture to pivot at a moment’s notice and respond to changes affecting consumers and the market.
+The most successful retailers and brands of 2020 were those who invested well ahead to build resilience, focusing on securing the infrastructure, supply chains and culture to pivot at a moment’s notice and respond to changes affecting consumers and the market.

 Published December 2020

-Despite collecting a variety of insights on individual shoppers from their online browsing behaviors, purchase history, loyalty membership and location, most companies fail to develop this information into an actionable customer view.
+Despite collecting a variety of insights on individual shoppers from their online shopping browsing behaviors, social commerce usage, purchase history, loyalty membership and location, most companies fail to develop this information into an actionable customer view.
 New platforms are bringing these details to the forefront of retail interactions, enabling associates to recognize their customers and deliver personalized service.
 This encompasses the adoption of machine-learning and AI-enabled systems to interpret data and power tailored 1:1 interactions, equipping staff with tech-enabled resources to connect with consumers and provide next-level service.
 It also includes investing in communication platforms that help employees share real-time information to ensure highly informed customer support.

-Through its partnership with cloud-based software provider Salesforce, luxury department store Saks Fifth Avenue is offering a more personalized experience to its e-commerce shoppers.
+Through its partnership with cloud-based software provider Salesforce, luxury department store Saks Fifth Avenue is offering a more personalized shopping experience to its e-commerce shoppers.
 After re-platforming saks.com with Salesforce Commerce Cloud, the retailer now has greater access to a range of customer data points, including returns they've made or items that have been added to their carts or wishlists.
 This level of intel is providing Saks a more complete view of its shoppers' behaviors, both in-store and online, which in turn is facilitating more tailored recommendations and messages they share with each of their shoppers.Microsoft Powershelf ecosystem links shelves, stockrooms, checkout and distribution

 To create a complete ecosystem that connects shelves to stockrooms, checkout and distribution in real-time, retail technology solutions provider Powershelf partnered with Microsoft, in turn creating a platform that provides second-by-second sales, stock, and logistics that can all be seen, analyzed, and controlled from anywhere in the organization.
 Each in-store Powershelf product continually communicates critical data through the Microsoft Azure cloud.
-Microsoft Power Platform then helps Powershelf compile the data, analyze it, and communicate it back to consumer products companies—in real time.
+Microsoft Power Platform then helps Powershelf compile the data, analyze it, and communicate it back to consumer products companies in real time.
 By providing decision makers with real-time visibility of when and where stock is low, enterprises are able to efficiently anticipate restocking needs at scale, communicate with stockrooms and distributors in a timely manner, and ensure customer happiness.New Balance shares user data across channels for seamless customer experience